odubno/gauss-naive-bayes/README.md

 For each class:
 - Calculate the Prior Probability.
-- Using the Normal Distribution calculate the Normal Probability for each feature using the mean and the standard deviation.
+- Using the Normal Distribution calculate the Normal Probability for each feature. e.g. **N(x; µ, σ)**.
-- Take the product of Prior Probability and all Normal Probabilities.
+- Take the product of the Prior Probability and all Normal Probabilities.
-- Return one joint probability value for each class given the new data.
+- Return one Joint Probability value for each class given the new data.

 <details>
   <summary>Click to expand joint_probabilities().</summary>